 Building a better world is not just talk here.
 It’s the thread that weaves through your whole academic experience, as you learn to apply sustainability principles to everything you study.

-The key to this approach is our signature Environmental Liberal Arts (ELA) core sequence, a rigorous 37-credit program every student completes.
-Regardless of major, you learn how social and ecological sustainability is both relevant and meaningful through coursework that stresses critical thinking, writing, and analysis.
+The key to this approach is our signature Environmental Liberal Arts (ELA) general education curriculum, a rigorous 34- or 35-credit program every student completes.
+Regardless of major, you learn how social, economic, and ecological sustainability are relevant and meaningful through coursework that stresses critical thinking, writing, and analysis.
 Outside of class, you put theory to the test in outings and service learning projects.
 This integrated focus creates a shared sense of purpose — because here, the environment is 100% relevant to every field.

 This introductory course for all first year students explores some of the ways in which human societies make sense of the natural world.
 Students read literature that ranges from folklore and poetry to environmental philosophy and natural science, and develop a sense of how culture determines our understanding of our environment.
 The course begins to develop student writing through formal and informal essays and journaling.
 Frequent field trips help root students in their new home while they test ideas from classroom readings.
 The ELA portfolio is begun in this course and added to in each of the subsequent core courses.

 Building on the writing skills developed in Images of Nature, Voices of Community provides students with more extensive practice in composition and revision.
 The course cultivates the conventions of Standard Written English through a series of assignments that explores how the environment encompasses human relationships and communities.
 The critical thinking and communication skills learned in this course enable informed participation in these communities.